Online Bayesian Meta-Learning for Cognitive Tracking Radar

-This model assumes that both the target and clutter are \emph{extended} in range and thus exhibit frequency selectivity \cite[Chapter 12]{VanTrees2001}.
+This system model assumes that both the target and clutter are \emph{extended} in range and thus exhibit frequency selectivity \cite[Chapter 12]{VanTrees2001}.
 This is a reasonable assumption when the target and clutter occupy multiple range cells, which is relevant for many high-resolution applications.
 For example, extended target modeling for missile and airplane shaped targets has been conducted in \cite{Kashyap1995,Cuomo1999,Jiang2001}.
-In this model, we have also assumed that the clutter and target experience the same Doppler shift.
-This represents a ``worst case" scenario for waveform design, where Doppler does not aid in distinguishing the target from background clutter.
-It is assumed that if we make progress in this setting, the case of separate target and clutter Doppler follows naturally. \\

-From (\ref{eq:reflected}), we may reason that the complex envelope should in some sense be ``matched" to a composite channel response that incorporates both the target impulse response $\nbh(t)$ and clutter impulse response $\nbc(t)$.
-This is the problem investigated in \cite{Romero2011} and preceding works.
+From (\ref{eq:reflected}), we observe that the complex envelope should in some sense be ``matched" to a composite channel response that incorporates both the target and clutter impulse responses.
+This is the problem investigated in \cite{Romero2011,deng2012waveform,leshem2007information}.
 However, in many cases it is difficult or impossible to solve for the optimal waveform in closed-form.
-Further, the approach of \cite{Romero2011} assumes knowledge of the target and clutter impulse response a priori, which is not practical for real-time tracking systems.\\
+Further, the approach of \cite{Romero2011,deng2012waveform} assumes knowledge of the target and clutter impulse response a priori, which is not practical for real-time tracking systems.

-Based upon the received signal $r(t)$, the radar wishes to estimate the target's position within the hypothesis space $\ncalH$.
-This is performed by using prior knowledge to construct a validation region $\ncalR \subset \ncalH$, and taking the delay-Doppler cell with the highest energy to be the target's position.
-The measurement extraction process has been well-studied, but we consider a simple approach here for brevity.\\

-In general, there is a massive space of possibilities regarding losses due to the two-way propagation channel.
 In our model (\ref{eq:reflected}), target illumination, clutter illumination, and various signal independent noise components all affect the received signal, and may change significantly over the course of a track.